Glossop Hall

+Kingsmoor School offered places to refugees in 1938 and 1939, thus gaining their right of entry to Britain.

-Rebuilt around 1870 by Lord Howard of Glossop and sold to the council in 1924, it became Kingsmoor School and was eventually demolished around 1950.
-The house lies beneath a small housing estate with road names such as Old Hall Close and Park Close.
+The Hall was demolished around in 1958-59.

+The land where the house formerly stood is now occupied by a small housing estate with road names such as Old Hall Close and Park Close.
 The original terraced gardens now form Manor Park.